akashdeep931/akashdeep931/README.md

 - My goal is to land a full-time software developer job and start studying computer science part-time 🕰️👨🏽‍💼

-- I like gaming, going out, and specially, code ♥️🎉💼
+- I like gaming, going out, and specially, coding ♥️🎉💼